Lumpia

+In Indonesia, lumpia is a favorite snack, and is known as a street hawker food in the country.
+Lumpia was introduced by Chinese settlers to Indonesia during colonial times possibly in the 19th century.

 In the Philippines, lumpia is one of the most common dishes served in gatherings and celebrations.
-In Indonesia lumpia has become a favorite snack, and is known as a street hawker food in the country.

-In the Netherlands and Belgium, it is spelled loempia, the old Indonesian spelling, which has also become the generic name for "spring roll" in Dutch.
-A variant is the Vietnamese lumpia, wrapped in a thinner pastry, though still close in size to a spring roll, in which the wrapping closes the ends off completely, which is typical for lumpia.
+In the Netherlands and Belgium it is spelled loempia, the old Indonesian spelling, which has also become the generic name for "spring roll" in Dutch.